jennisa1/NotFancy-Website/README.md

 # NotFancy-Website 🎀💻
-A portfolio website to store projects loosely inspired by my completed freeCodeCamp Projects.
+A portfolio website to showcase my original projects which are loosely inspired by completed freeCodeCamp Projects.